 Lake Estelle - Four Lakes is a 5.4 mile out and back trail located near Hope, Idaho and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.

 Great moderate hike with a stunning variety of views.